michal-kubicki/02-devops-aws-terraform-modules/README.md

  When the bucket and the table is created, open the `s3/main.tf` file again, enable the terraform config block (starting at line 51), call `terraform init` again and `terraform apply` to store the state file in the S3 bucket.

- Go to the envs\stage-eu-west-2 directory and start building individual modules.
+ Go to the `envs/stage-eu-west-2` directory and start building individual modules.
+Make sure you check each variables.tf.
+The only thing you will have to change is the key pair name in the `envs\stage-eu-west-2\auto_scaling\variables.tf`.
 You can use Terragrunt to automate it and build the whole infrastructure with one command.